fin3ss3g0d/evilgophish/README.md

 ![teams-connectors](images/teams-connectors.png)

-3. Within this menu, search for `Incoming Webhooks`, you should see the following:
+3. Within this menu, search for `Incoming Webhook`, you should see the following:

 ![teams-webhook](images/teams-webhook.png)